skienzmatishun/rippreport/content/p/new-years-2026/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: Festive graphic with fireworks and gold confetti framing an outline of Mississippi labeled OF DIXIE, featuring a red heart and flag.
 Below reads NEW YEA...
+summary: Special guests Whitney Scapecchi and Dr. John Sophocleus join the podcast to review a wild year in Alabama politics.
+Together they analyze major legal fights, economic shifts, and political battles that transformed our local communities.
+Watch as the Heart of Dixie podcast panel breaks down the vital lessons learned and what to expect next.
 ---
 Today we are joined by Podcaster/Activist Whitney Scapecci and Professor/Economist/Political Figure Dr. John Sophocleus to discuss the Year that was 2025.